Pre-Veterinary Medicine

 Applicants are also encouraged to obtain work experience in the field of veterinary medicine.

 Applicants to the UIUC College of Veterinary Medicine must apply through the Veterinary Medical College Application Service (VMCAS).
 VMCAS opens in May; the UIUC College of Veterinary Medicine deadline is September 15.
-Students are advised to declare an educational goal of pre-veterinary medicine upon entering UIC which will alert them to specific workshops and other pertinent information.
+Students are advised to declare an educational goal of pre-veterinary medicine upon entering UIC which will alert them to specific workshops, webinars, and other pertinent information.

 Although the minimum requirement for application to the College of Veterinary Medicine at the University of Illinois Urbana-Champaign through "Plan B" is two years of college credit, few students are admitted at that point.
 Most students complete at least three years prior to application and earn a bachelor’s degree before matriculating.